abhijitroynits/python_practice_101/README.md

 # python_practice_noob
-Contains Essential Python Beginner Lessons
+Contains Essential Python Beginner and Intermediate Lessons

 It is a walkthrough and major coverage of Python tutorials from thenewboston YouTube: